NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Lost Omens_ Impossible Lands/Spellscar Fext.md

 abilities_mid:
   - name: ""
   - name: "Unstable Feedback"
-    desc: "`pf2:r`  **Trigger** A creature Casts a Spell on the spellscar fext, and the spellscar fext either succeeds at its saving throw versus the spell or the caster fails the spell attack roll against the spellscar fext\n**Effect** The caster of the triggering spell undergoes a [[Rollable Tables/Wellspring Surges|Wellspring Surge]].
+    desc: "`pf2:r`  **Trigger** A creature Casts a Spell on the spellscar fext, and the spellscar fext either succeeds at its saving throw versus the spell or the caster fails the spell attack roll against the spellscar fext\n* * *\n\n**Effect** The caster of the triggering spell undergoes a [[Rollable Tables/Wellspring Surges|Wellspring Surge]].
 Even if several spellscar fexts use this reaction after succeeding at a save against the same spell, the spellcaster undergoes only one wellspring surge."

 attacks:
   - name: ""